scarfish-dapps/integrum-swap/README.md

 ### LayerZero

 To communitcate between chains, IntegrumSwap uses LayerZero.
-For the hackathon we have deployed end-points to Ethereum, Arbitrum, Optimism, Scroll, Base and Celo.
+For the hackathon we have deployed end-points to Ethereum, Optimism, Scroll, Base and Celo.
 They are all Solidity contracts that send limit or market orders using LayerZero to the matching engine that lives on Arbitrum Stylus.
 After the orders are matched, each individual endpoint uses OFT to settle the tokens.

 ### Uniswap V4